Save-Dao/guide/docs/discord-channels.md

 As we sort out an engagement with a client, we may open a Client Chat subchannel to discuss the scope and figure out exactly what is needed.
 Client chats are a great way to get some visibility into who’s on the other side of a Save, and their tone, expectations and budget for an ongoing Save.

 Not all Saves have a Client Chat in Discord, as many times this happens outside of Discord on platforms like Telegram.
-Please respect that all Client Chats are proprietary and that any information taken from Client Chats and used maliciously may result in a permanent banning from Save Dao.
+Please respect that all Client Chats are proprietary and that any information taken from Client Chats and used maliciously may result in a permanent banning from Adbongo Org.

 | Name                | Visibility   | Purpose                                               |
 | ------------------- | ------------ | ----------------------------------------------------- |